Let's learn how to perfectly cook Corn on the Cob in the Instant Pot Pressure Cooker, which is easier and faster than ever.

 FAQs

-Shuck the corn and add them to a salad, soup, fried rice, or fritters.
+Shuck the corn and add it to avocado corn salad, corn fried rice, or spinach corn pakoda.

-You can cook up to 6 ears of corn (when using a 6 quart) and ( up to 8 ears of corn using 8 quarts).
+You can cook up to 6 ears of corn (when using a 6-quart pot) and up to 8 ears of corn (when using 8 8-quart pot).

 Yes, it can be cooked without the trivet.
 Increase the water quantity to 1 ½ cups and cook directly in the water.